-- 9.1 There are no direct legal implications associated with this report.
-It should be noted, however, that under the Children Act 1989 Representations Procedure (England) Regulations 2006, there are some complaints involving to Children's Services and Family Safeguarding which must follow the procedure contained within the Regulations.
-Where a complaint is made which is of a type that should be dealt with under the Regulations, the Council is required to ensure that this occurs.
-However, where the Regulations do not need to be followed, and the complaint relates to a matter involving CSE, the attached policy will take effect. - 9.2 The Independent Inquiry into CSE recommended that the Council review its complaints policy in relation to CSE cases and, if necessary, update it.
-This has been done with input and feedback from individuals with lived experience and the attached policy is the outcome of that review.
+- 9.1 There are no direct legal implications arising from this report with this report.
+It should be noted, however, that under the Children Act 1989 Representations Procedure (England) Regulations 2006, there are some complaints involving Children's Services and Family Safeguarding which must follow the procedure contained within the Regulations.
+Where a complaint is made which is of a type that should be dealt with under the Regulations, the Council is required to ensure that this occurs. - 9.2 Complaints about Adult Social Care Services are governed by The Local Authority Social Services and National Health Service Complaints (England) Regulations 2009 and guidance: Listening, responding, improving: a guide to better customer care. - 9.3 The policies to which the Council works in respect of customer feedback and complaints is in line with the latest guidance issued by the Local Government and Social Care Ombudsman.